-As part of our mission, the Public Defender assists clients who remain indigent and qualify for expungement to clear their records.
-Since 2013, the Public Defender has partnered with Villanova Law School to provide an Expungement Clinic for existing clients who continue to qualify as indigent.
-We train law students each spungentemester on interviewing techniques, eligibility criteria, forms and filing procedures, and contested hearings in expungement matters with close supervision and oversight within the Public Defender Office.
+As part of our mission, the Public Defender assists our current and former clients who qualify for expungement and/or sealing to clear their criminal records.
+Since 2013, the Public Defender has partnered with Villanova Law School to provide a weekly Expungement Clinic for intake and assessment.
+We train law students each semester on interviewing techniques, eligibility criteria, and forms and filing procedures with close supervision and oversight within the Public Defender Office.

-The Clinic is open every TUESDAY from 3 – 5 p.m., in the Public Defender Office on the second floor of the Montgomery County Courthouse.
+The Clinic is open every TUESDAY from 3 PM – 5 PM, in the Public Defender Office on the second floor of the Montgomery County Courthouse.
 No appointment is necessary.

 In the Clinic, clients meet one-on-one with trained volunteers who are supervised by staff and attorneys in the Public Defender Office.
 In the meeting, we provide a summary of each client’s Pennsylvania criminal case history and discuss options for clearing the record.
 In many cases, we can file and submit all necessary paperwork for expungement or sealing of a record.
 In cases where criminal record expungement and/or sealing is not allowed by law, we discuss options and provide resources for additional assistance.